nomansadiq11/AzureDevOps-WSM-task/README.md

 # AzureDevOps-Window Service Start & Stop - task

 This repo created for to create window service start and stop managment using Azure DevOps.
 This extension developed base on Powershell script.

+### Features:-

+- Start Window Service
+- Stop Window Service

-### Notes:
+### Notes:-

 - This will use only windows Build Agent